NVIDIA/NVFlare/examples/federated_statistics/df_stats/README.md

   },

 ```
-here we specify minimum of 5 rows (min_count), if the number of rows less than min_count, the job will fail.
+here we specify a minimum of 10 rows (min_count), if the number of rows less than min_count, the job will fail.
 In case, user will need to calculate histogram, user will need to provide the min/max value of given feature.
 But instead of directly send the local min/max to server, we introduce some randomness to the min/max value.